SaaS Compliance

 Cons

-• No evidence of F&F or 50% Basic rule support
+• No explicit confirmation of the 50% Basic vs CTC rule adherence.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.